jeevanjacob55/FLASK-PROJECTS/README.md

 [CAFE DATA](./coffee-and-wifi/) ->  A Flask app using WTForms and Bootstrap to collect and display cafe data with CSV storage.

 [BOOK LIBRARY](./sql) -> A simple sql based flask app for keeping track of the books you read

+[MOVIE LIBRARY](./movie-library/) -> A Flask-based Movie Library web app with SQLite integration to add, edit, rate, review, and delete movies using WTForms and Bootstrap UI.